 This week I’ve been thinking a lot about the difference between being productive and being busy.
 They’re not the same thing, but sometimes we pretend they are.

-So there’s “busy” which means you have a whole bunch of shit to do and you can’t help but constantly feel behind a lot.
+So there’s “busy” which often means you have a whole bunch of stuff to do and you can’t help but constantly feel behind a lot.
 You’re working constantly but you’re not necessarily making any real dent in your to-do list or making any real strides in your business.
 You’re just sort of doing stuff.

-Some days I’m not productive at all.
-I’m not focused, I’m not in the flow, and I don’t push myself to be.
-Some days I do bits of many things or I get random tasks out of the way like re-organizing my desk or going through a bunch of emails that I’ve been putting off.
-Or, and here goes, I do nothing but read my book on the couch all. fucking. day.
-I’m serious.
+Some days you will do bits of many things or you’ll get random tasks out of the way like re-organizing your desk or going through a bunch of emails that you’ve been putting off.

 I think it’s easy for us to get down on ourselves about this; to feel like we need to be making huge strides every single day.

 Lots of love and encouragement,

 I wanted to ask you if you could write about networking, as a new fashion business owner I’m trying to find ways to connect with other people and it is so hard to find events to network at.
 If you know websites or ways to find fashion networking events it would be awesome and extremely helpful if you shared them!